 By applying protocol binding mechanism to AKMA, UE and AKMA functions interact with each other through OneM2M primitives.
 Each CRUD+N （CREATE, RETRIEVE, UPDATE, DELETE and NOTIFY ）operation defined in OneM2M protocol consisting of request and response primitives, is to be mapped to CoAP methods or MQTT payload.
 As illustrated in Figure 5.5.2-1 (UE and AKMA functions can be both originators or receivers depending on interaction direction, the figure depicts UE sending requests to AKMA functions as an example), while UE sends requests to AKMA functions, it implements the binding function to map request messages to specific MQTT or CoAP messages for transferring.
 Upon receiving MQTT or CoAP messages, AKMA functions unbind the messages from specific transport protocol and execute the subsequent actions.

-Editor's Note: It is FFS how these application layer protocols interwork with the proposed AKMA architecture, for e.g. to obtain keys, derive session specific keys etc.
+NOTE: This solution is incomplete due to lack of design on fitting protocol binding mechanisms into AKMA architecture, thus it’s not taken into consideration while concluding key issue#2.

 5.5.3 Evaluation

 This solution fulfils the requirement of transport independent procedure using existing protocols, thereby satisfying key issue #2.